schiavoxp/Temporizador-Pomodoro/README.md

 # Temporizador-Pomodoro
 My first WebDev proyect.
-I need a pomodoro timer and what better than making it yourself
+I need a pomodoro timer to study and what better than making it myself.